rasPanda/project-3/README.md

 ​
 ### Schemas
 ​
-​We used Mongoose to build our schema frameworks, and nested other schemas using MongoDb.
+​We used Mongoose to build our schema frameworks, and nested other schemas using MongoDB.
 ​
 #### Users
 ​
-Our users was in many ways the simplest model in that it only had one nested schema, that being comments.
+Our users model was in many ways the simplest in that it only had one nested schema, that being comments.
 The code looked as follows:
 ​
 ```Javascript